 - Reach full-blown financial independence

 Investing goals serve two purposes.
 The first is motivation.
-We’re more likely and more able to reach any goal when we have a clear picture of our why.
+We’re more likely to reach any goal when we clearly understand our why.
 Don’t invest just to have more money.
-Invest to do something that will improve your life.
+Invest so that you can empower meaningful changes in your life.

 The other reason investing goals are so important is because of the timeline.
 When you expect to need the money impacts how you should invest it today.
-Are you planning to use it in two years?
+For example, are you planning to use it in two years?
 Ten years?
-Or maybe at a specific age (looking at you, 60+)?
+Or at a specific age?

 Step 2: Make a High-Level Plan

-Based on your goals from step 1 and your unique life situation, it’s time to figure out how and where you’re going to start your simple investing.
-That is, what type of investing account(s) will you use, and where will you open those accounts?
+Based on your goals from step 1 and your unique life situation, it’s time to figure out how and where you’ll start your simple investing.
+What type of investing account(s) will you use, and where will you open those accounts?

-First, you want to find out if you can make use of any type of account that suits your goals and gives you an advantage on taxes.
-For instance, if retirement is your main focus, then a retirement account like a 401(k), 403(b), or IRA is an excellent option.
+First, you want to find out if you can use any type of account that suits your goals and gives you an advantage on taxes.
+For instance, if retirement is your primary focus, a retirement account like a 401(k), 403(b), or IRA is an excellent option.
 Saving for college?
 A 529 plan or similar can give you a huge leg up in getting there.

 If there is no tax-advantaged option for what you’re doing, OR you’re looking to invest in something a little more flexible as well as in those specialized accounts, then a plain old, taxable brokerage account is what you’re after.

-Knowing what accounts you already have, or have access to (like through your employer) is a great starting point.
-Where you open any other accounts is up to you, but it’s worth a few minutes’ research.
+Knowing what accounts you already have or have access to (like through your employer) is a great starting point.
+Where you open any other accounts is up to you, but it’s worth a few minutes of research.
 I like Vanguard, but there are a number of large brokerages that will take care of you with low fees and good service.

 Step 3: Create Your Portfolio

-Now that you have your high-level simple investing strategy worked out, all you need is to select a few basic investments to go in it.
-This is going to seem like the scariest step, but I promise you, it’s not that bad.
+Now that you have your high-level, simple investing strategy worked out, all you need is to select a few basic investments to go into it.
+This will seem like the scariest step, but I promise you, it’s not that bad.
 Remember: simple simple simple investing is the whole point here.